 Ep 5 – Bryan Reynolds of Anthem Coffee – Entrepreneur, Business Coach, and Speaker

 Our guest on this episode is Entrepreneur and Business Coach Bryan Reynolds of Anthem Coffee.
-Bryan, and his family have worked to build a small coffee empire in the Tacoma / Puyallup area, South of Seattle Washington.
+Bryan, and his family have built a small coffee empire in the Tacoma / Puyallup area, South of Seattle Washington.

-Their success with Anthem Coffee can be attributed to certain core principles such as “heroic hospitality” and “live your anthem,” which all stem from a strong desire to build and serve the community they live in.
+Their success with Anthem Coffee can be attributed to certain core principles such as “Heroic hospitality” and “live your anthem”.
+These phrases stem from a strong desire to build and serve the community they live in.

 Bryan has transferred this success into coaching businesses nationally, hosting podcasts, and speaking into the greater coffee industry.